rchapman2000/COVID-WasteWater-NE/README.md

 ### Whole Genome
 ```
 Output Directory/
-├── alias_key.json - a json file maping aliases to their given lineages
+├── alias_key.json - a json file mapping aliases to their given lineages
 ├── curated_lineages.json - 'freyja update' output file
 ├── lineages.txt - a list of all current lineages taken from cov-lineages
 ├── NSClades.json - a json file containing data about the current SARS-CoV-2 Nextstrain Clades